WHY 99.99% of BRANDS DON’T GO GLOBAL?

 Lack of Knowledge among Marketing Executives!

 Aylin had the opportunity to talk with the top level marketing executives of most companies, they told Aylin how important is branding for their business.
-However, when Aylin Branding experts peel back the onion, they too often find that majority of marketing executives don’t really understand the importance of branding or how it gives control over their other marketing strategies.
+However, when Aylin Branding experts peel back the onion, they too often find that the majority of marketing executives don’t really understand the importance of branding or how it gives control over their other marketing strategies.
 In particular, they don’t seem to understand how good branding gives them better control over pricing and distribution.

 What Aylin experts noticed from many years of experience in online marketing is that marketers probably think branding involves the following: